DIVIDED AMERICA: How China fueled pain and Trump support

 “This is Trump country,” says John Saunders, an official with the United Steelworkers in nearby Martins Ferry, Ohio.

-The disaster that’s unfolded here isn’t obvious at first glance, not in a region nicknamed the Switzerland of Ohio for its forested, rolling hills.
+The disaster that’s unfolded here isn’t obvious at first glance, not in a region known as the Switzerland of Ohio for its forested, rolling hills.
 In tiny Hannibal (population: 411), stately two-story homes overlook lawns that roll toward the banks of the Ohio.
-Nearby Woodsfield, seat of Monroe County, Ohio, looks like Main Street USA, its downtown dominated by a red brick courthouse displaying one of the world’s biggest clocks.

 “You’re going to have to travel to find a job,” says Fran Poole, whose husband, Cecil, worked at the Ormet plant here for 37 years before being laid off when it closed.